kliment/Printrun/README.md

 Everything bundled into one single package for easy installation.
 Downloads available at: https://github.com/kliment/Printrun/releases/latest

-> Note for OSX users: if OSX tells you `"pronterface.app" cannot be opened
+> **Note for OSX users**: if OSX tells you `"pronterface.app" cannot be opened
-> because the developer cannot be verified.`, you don't need to redownload
+> because the developer cannot be verified.`, you don't need to re-download
 > it.
 Instead, you need to allow OSX to run the unsigned app.
 To do this,
 > right click the application in Finder and select `Open`.
 Then click `Open`
 > in the popup window that appears.
 You only need to do this once.